Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

 Then $\phi$ is a WWPD element for the action of $\Gamma$ on $\fscn$. \end{theoremE}

+We do not know whether the conclusion of the WWPD Construction Theorem continues to hold if the hypothesis ``Trivial restrictions'' is dropped.
+But as our proof of Theorem~B shows, this hypothesis can be verified for appropriate elements of the subgroups occuring in Theorem~B.

-The proof of Theorem~E itself is carried out in Section~\ref{SectionTheoremEProof}.
+The proof of the WWPD Construction Theorem is carried out in Section~\ref{SectionTheoremEProof}.
 That proof depends on results about \emph{well functions} in the free splitting complex, developed in \FSLox\ in analogy to the well functions of Algom-Kfir in the context of outer space \cite{AlgomKfir:Contracting}, and further developed in Section~\ref{SectionWells}.
 In particular, Section~\ref{SectionTileRegularity} describes regularity properties of attracting laminations which we use in place of measure theoretic properties of currents as applied in \BeFuji\ and \BeFeighn.
 Underlying Section~\ref{SectionTileRegularity} is a study of uniform splitting properties of \eg\ strata of relative train track maps carried out in Section~\ref{SectionUniformSplitting}, strengthening splitting properties derived in earlier works.

-In Theorems B and~E, the free factor system~$\F$ is empty if and only if the subgroup $\cH$ is fully irreducible, in which case we recover the result of Bestvina and Feighn \cite{BestvinaFeighn:HypComplex} with a different proof.
+In both Theorem B and the WWPD Construction Theorem, the free factor system~$\F$ is empty if and only if the subgroup $\cH$ is fully irreducible, in which case we recover the result of Bestvina and Feighn \cite{BestvinaFeighn:HypComplex} with a different proof.
 There might be various ways to relax the assumption that $\F$ be empty.
-The way expressed in Theorem~E---allowing $\F$ to be nonempty but requiring $\cH$ to be abelian when restricted to each component of~$\F$---was chosen because it is sufficient for purposes of proving Theorem~B, and because the laminations involved in Theorem~E have a particularly simple structure that is easier than general laminations.
+The way expressed in the WWPD Construction Theorem---allowing $\F$ to be nonempty but requiring $\cH$ to be abelian when restricted to each component of~$\F$---was chosen because it is sufficient for purposes of proving Theorem~B, and because the laminations involved in the WWPD Construction Theorem have a particularly simple structure that is easier than general laminations.
 For a description of that structure see the heading \emph{The topological structure of $\Lambda^-_\phi$}, under Case 2b of Section~\ref{SectionThmECaseAnalysis}.